iljaSL/tryHackMe-rooms/MrRobotCTF/README.md

 ## Enumaration

-First I check with nmap which ports are open and what kind of OS I'm dealing with.
+Let's begin with the enumaration!
+First I will check with nmap, which ports are open and what kind of OS I'm dealing with.

 `npm -A -p- <machine ip>`